R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This version updates 0.9.9 on CRAN and fixes the R-devel errors that occurred recently after changes in R.
+This version updates 0.9.11 on CRAN and fixes issues flagged by the CRAN team

 ## Addressed CRAN issues

 * `Error in xtfrm.default(x) : cannot xtfrm 'x'` found in two files related to one function and fixed.

-`invalid value 0 for 'digits' argument` + CRAN email from 2021-05-24; fixed.
+* `invalid value 0 for 'digits' argument` + CRAN email from 2021-05-24; fixed.

+* `closeAllConnections()` issue flagged by CRAN email from 2021-05-11; fixed.

 ## Win-Builder